 - a.
-Compile a list of CECs in reclaimed potable water for southern Africa. - b.
+Compile a list of emerging contaminants of concern in reclaimed potable water for Southern Africa. - b.
 Identify the sources, pathways and receptors by which these compounds enter drinking water systems, including resistance to wastewater treatment, their toxicity and the consequent potential risks from exposure to these chemicals. - c.
 Draw up an assessment report on indicative CEC removal potential in water reclamation systems and wastewater treatment plants, potential for failures in reliability and consequent risks for direct potable water reuse.